willbedford/KSP-Multitasker/README.md

 To define a task, use the following syntax anywhere outside a callback:

-	define_task(name, task_id)
+	define_task(name, task_idx)
 		// code goes here
 	end_define

-The 'task_id' must be a unique number, starting from 0 and incrementing.
+The 'task_idx' must be a unique number, starting from 0 and incrementing.

 To call the task, simply use the task name as if it were a function: